Harshit1047/Harshit-Pratap-Singh/README.md

 ## Approach
 Take two input array give name as arrayA and arrayB (It may be sorted or unsorted).
-In first stept merge the given two input array into single unsorted array the remove duplicates from merged array by using HashSet.
+In first stept merge the given two input array into single unsorted array then remove duplicates from merged array by using HashSet.